Here are some of the projects I’ve been involved with.

 Ashland Poetry Press

-- As acting managing editor, guided publication of the book of poems The Genome Rhapsodies, winner of the Ashland Poetry Press 2014 Snyder Prize.
-Also completed final publication steps for two other books: American Urn by Mark Irwin and Our House Was on Fire by Laura Van Prooyen.
+- As managing editor, guided publication of the books Life as It by Daneen Wardrop, The Genome Rhapsodies by Anna George Meek, and completed final production steps for American Urn by Mark Irwin and Our House Was on Fire by Laura Van Prooyen.
 I acted as an intermediary between authors, copy and cover designers, distributors, and printshop.
-Also managed sending out promotional materials and review copies of the books.
-Our House Was on Fire had some cover issues — the lamination on the books was peeling in the corners on many of the books.
+Also distributed promotional materials and review copies of the books.
+Our House Was on Fire had some cover issues — the lamination was peeling in the corners on many of the books.
 In addition, the lamination decreased the contrast between the dark cover and the white type making the print on the back cover difficult to read.
 I worked with the cover designer and the printshop to increase the font size on the back cover and negotiated the free reprinting of the press run.

 - Provided administrative support for the annual Snyder Memorial Prize by preparing semi-finalist manuscripts for final judges, communicating with series editor, director, and final judge, answering questions about the contest from entrants, announcing winners and semi-finalists on various media channels, monitoring Submittable service, issuing checks, depositing payments, and preparing contracts and reports.